amitsaha/echorand.me/content/about.md

 # About me

 Hello, My name is Amit Saha.
-I work as a software engineer.
+I work as a software engineer and I write books on computer programming.

 I live in Sydney, Australia.

 You may be interested in learning more about [articles, books and other training material](../writings-trainings/), I have created.
 I also try and share things I learn via [presenting](../talks/) at various conferences and meetups.